PLEASE NOTE: This website is being transitioned to the National Office website.

-The Victoria Fred Whitehouse Branch is one of five branches of the National Association of Federal Retirees located on Vancouver Island and within the Association's British Columbia Coastal and Islands Region.
-With over 4700 members, the branch serves federal retirees in the Greater Victoria area.
+The Victoria Fred Whitehouse Branch is one of four branches of the National Association of Federal Retirees located on Vancouver Island and within the Association's British Columbia Coastal and Islands Region.
+The branch serves approximately 5300 members.

 The name “Victoria-Fred Whitehouse” commemorates the acknowledged founder of the Association, Mr. Fred Whitehouse, who was a resident of Victoria.
 Mr. Whitehouse, then president of the Civil Service Federation, acted as the guiding hand in establishing the Association and was elected the first National Secretary-Treasurer in 1963.